karabayse/edabit/README.md

 * Determine leap years
 * Remove the first and last characters from a string
 * Reverse Coding Challenge
 * Calculate the determinant of a 2x2 matrix
+* Is the string in order?